AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/calendar-date-ranges/calendar.md

     ![relative dates in freeform ](assets/relative-date-range1.png)

+## Relative panel date range guidelines {#guidelines}

+Keep in mind the following guidelines when using relative panel date ranges.

-## About segments that use rolling dates when relative dates are used
+### About segments that use rolling dates and relative panel date ranges

-If you build a segment or use a segment with a date that is rolling, for example, the Last 7 Days or the Last 2 Weeks, and you click on the segment preview, it will start the rolling date from *Today* instead of the panel start date.
+If you build a segment or use a segment with a rolling date, for example, the Last 7 Days or the Last 2 Weeks, and you click on the segment preview, it will start the rolling date from *Today* instead of the panel start date.
 As a result the preview for the segment will not match when you actually use the segment in the table.
 The preview is impacted, not the segment itself.